hcknbrgr/racko/README.md

 V0.2 - Clean up look

 Coming:
-V0.3 - Option to choose number of players at start of game V0.4 - Name your players
+V0.3 - Option to choose number of players at start of game <br>
+V0.4 - Name your players
 V1.0 - Calculator at bottom to add each round to running score V1.1 - Tabs at bottom for Game / Exit